 But such a "signal treatment" also has (like secretive) disadvantages: These needles also consume energy from the power supply and what if the power supply can not deliver anymore, let's say "power of the oarsmen is in the end despite whipping blows"?
 Then it looks like in the movie:

 The rowers break down because they can not give more power anymore and all runs completely out of rhythm.

 Transferred to the power amplifier stage this means, the tendency to oscillate and especially the non-harmonic distortion increases dramatically - and much worse - than in a normal semiconductor amplifier, if you drive the STC permanently into clipping.

 The bottom line is that:

 In addition, we must take care not to drive the amplifier too long in the above-mentioned clipping to eliminate audible disadvantages.
-For this purpose, it is necessary not to limit the power amp input, because then the whole thing will be much worse, but the audio input of the triode.
+For this purpose, it is necessary not to limit the semiconductor power amp input, because then the whole thing will be much worse, but the audio input of the upstream triode.

 But once you have the whole thing under control, you get as a result a power amplifier that really sounds like a tube without the "touch" of silicon and - thanks to the low-resistance semiconductors - has also enough power without high operating voltages and without output transformer.

 At the same time, the costs in operation are also reduced by the very short lifetime of the exhausted power tubes in a tube designed amplifier.
 The triode in the input stage, however, is operated far below their maximum values and this results in an "eternal life".

 You can also see how "loud" the max.
 15 watts from the small STC amplifier can be.
 You cannot believe that the amp has only “so less” output power.

 Of course, the ear also wants to be satisfied, and if the STC is incredibly dynamic even at lower volumes, you do not need the extremely high volumes, because it just "feels" louder.